industrial-edge/simatic-automation-tool-getting-started/docs/Installation.md

 ![Configure_SIMATIC_Automation_Tool_Firmware_Upload](graphics/Configure_SIMATIC_Automation_Tool_Firmware_Upload.PNG)

    The uploaded files are shown in the file list and can now be used to update the PLC.

+   Note: Only update files can be uploaded to the file manager.

-3. Go back to the main window of thew SIMATIC Automation Tool.
+3. Go back to the main window of the SIMATIC Automation Tool.
-   - Click on "Firmware Update" on the upper left corner.
+   - Click on "Firmware Update" in the upper left corner.
-   - Select the PLC with the left switch button.
+   - Select the PLC with the switch button on the left.
-   - Select in the column "New Firmware Version" the new uploaded firmware.
+   - Select the uploaded firmware in the column "New Firmware Version"
-   - Click on "Update" on the upper left corner.
+   - Click on "Update" in the upper left corner.

    ![Configure_SIMATIC_Automation_Tool_Firmware_Update](graphics/Configure_SIMATIC_Automation_Tool_Firmware_Update.PNG)